jamesETF/untitled-folder/_blocks/header-home.md

 ---
-title: Tired of never ending site maintenance
+title: Look No Further for your Furbaby.
-subtitle: Put an end to constant theme and plugin updates.
-Build your website with Jekyll static generator and get on with what matters the most, your business.
+subtitle: We take our time to understand your needs regarding your future furbaby, and its here waiting to go home with you.
+NYS License 1118
 ---

-{% include button.html text="Purchase" url="#" style="default" size="xlarge" icon="cart" %}
+{% include button.html text="View our Puppies" url="/puppies/" style="primary" size="xlarge" icon="heart" %}